 Current research activities

-The main research is associated with investigating molecular mechanisms responisble for the regulation of Solanum SsBBX24 gene expression, that encodes the protein containing two zinc finger B-box domains, in the circadian cycle under development and stress conditions leading to cell dehydration.
-This research is conducted in the frame of Institute's statutory research task.
-The main aspects of the study include: (i) identification of transcription factors that regulate the SsBBX24 gene expression at different phases of the circadian cycle under normal and stress conditions using the Gold Yeast One-Hybrid System (Y1H) and Electrophoretic Mobility Shift Assay method (EMSA); (ii) identification of proteins or protein complexes that interact with the SsBBX24 protein at different phases of the circadian rhythm under normal growth and stress conditions by means of the Gold Yeast Two-Hybrid System (Y2H) and Co-immunoprecipitation (Co-IP) method.
+The research of the group is related to the understanding of mechanisms of adaptation of Solanum tubersoum species to changing environmental conditions during vegetative and generative development.
+The team are essentially focused on understanding the biological function of B-box zinc finger (BBX) proteins and the regulators of their expression in growth and development processes controlled by light and the circadian clock under conditions of optimal growth and in response to stress factors.
+The main aspects of the study include: (i) identification of transcription factors that regulate the BBX genes expression at different phases of the circadian cycle under normal and stress conditions using the Gold Yeast One-Hybrid System (Y1H) and Electrophoretic Mobility Shift Assay method (EMSA); (ii) identification of proteins or protein complexes that interact with the BBX proteins at different phases of the circadian rhythm under normal growth and stress conditions by means of the Gold Yeast Two-Hybrid System (Y2H) and Co-immunoprecipitation (Co-IP) method.

 - Talar U., Kiełbowicz-Matuk A., Czarnecka J., Rorat T.(2017) Genome-wide survey of B-box proteins in potato (Solanum tuberosum) - identification, characterization and expression patterns during diurnal cycle, etiolation and deetiolation.
 Plos ONE, DOI 10.1371/journal.pone.0177471.